mathbunnyru/clio/src/migration/README.md

 Most indexes are based on either ledger states or transactions.
 We provide the `objects` and `transactions` scanner.
 Developers only need to implement the callback function to receive the historical data.
 Please find the examples in `tests/integration/migration/cassandra/ExampleTransactionsMigrator.cpp` and `tests/integration/migration/cassandra/ExampleObjectsMigrator.cpp`.

+> [!NOTE]
-> **Note** The full table scanner splits the table into multiple ranges by token(<https://opensource.docs.scylladb.com/stable/cql/functions.html#token>).
+> The full table scanner splits the table into multiple ranges by token(<https://opensource.docs.scylladb.com/stable/cql/functions.html#token>).
 A few of rows maybe read 2 times if its token happens to be at the edge of ranges. **Deduplication is needed** in the callback function.

 ## How to write a full table scan adapter (Only for Cassandra/ScyllaDB)